fortrabbit/help/docs/worker-pro.md

 * See the [specs page](http://www.fortrabbit.com/specs#worker) for limits.

-Please mind that the Worker Component is not available for Apps in trail mode.
+Please mind that the Worker Component is not available for Apps in trial mode.

 ## Using the Worker